arthi2900/app1/docs/prd.md

 - Push notifications (if mobile app, future feature)
 \n#### 9.8.2 Teacher Notifications
 **Notification Types**:
+- **Exam Approved**: When principal approves school-level exam
+  - Message: 'Your school-level exam [Exam Name] has been approved by [Principal Name].
+You can now schedule it.'
+  - Action: 'Schedule Exam'
+- **Exam Rejected**: When principal rejects school-level exam
+  - Message: 'Your school-level exam [Exam Name] has been rejected by [Principal Name].
+Reason: [Rejection Reason]'
+  - Action: 'View Details'
+- **Modification Requested**: When principal requests modifications\n  - Message: 'Principal has requested modifications for [Exam Name].
+Please review and resubmit.'
+  - Action: 'View Requests'
 - **Student Submitted Exam**: When student submits exam\n  - Message: '[Student Name] has submitted [Exam Name].'
   - Action: 'View Submission'
 - **All Students Completed**: When all students have completed exam